ellisonpyon/cs1302-latin-squares/README.md

 text file adhering to a specific format, detailed below.
 For the purposes of defining the specification, we will first describe the file as containing *tokens* separated by *whitespace*.
-A token is simply a string of non-whitespace characrers, and whitespace is defined as a string of whitespace characters.
+A token is simply a string of non-whitespace characters, and whitespace is defined as a string of whitespace characters.
 A whitespace character is any character recognized by [`Character.isWhitespace`](https://docs.oracle.com/javase/8/docs/api/java/lang/Character.html#isWhitespace-char-).